|

 54. Before them, a small spark of photonic matter enlarged into a

-luminous glow and expanded into that d'luthian-looking character Wexli
+luminous glow and expanded into the d'luthian-looking character Wexli

 saw in his dream.
 When he looked into his face, it was The